-A dedicated yogi, she has regularly practiced hatha-based yoga since 1996, and since 2010 has integrated Kundalini yoga as taught by Yogi Bhajan into her practice.
-Her most influential teachers have been Kia Miller, Tommy Rosen, Sianna Sherman, Janet Stone, Saul David Raye (all based in USA) and Anand Mehotra (Rishikesh, India) for whom she has often provided music for in their retreats and classes.
+A dedicated yogi, she has regularly practiced hatha-based yoga since 1996, and since 2010 integrated Kundalini yoga as taught by Yogi Bhajan into her practice.
+In spring of 2020 she received a 300 hour certification from Sattva Yoga Academy in Rishikesh, India, under the direction of Anand Mehrotra.
+Her most influential teachers have been Kia Miller, Tommy Rosen, Sianna Sherman, Janet Stone, Saul David Raye (all based in USA) and Anand Mehrotra (Rishikesh, India) for whom she has often provided music for in their retreats and classes.

 2001 ~ Lost at Last (RCA Records)

 1997 ~ Lost at Last (Independent Release/Holon Records)